-Number Plate Theft; what to do when it happens to you.
+Number Plates Stolen; what to do when it happens to you.

 These are just some of the reasons as to why people steal number plates;

 Changing the ID of a car to sell it (especially stolen vehicles)

 Leaving petrol stations without paying

 As you can see, as petty as it might seem, number plate theft is actually very common, and can leave your name and plate in serious trouble (even when it wasn’t actually you!).
 When the police receive CCTV or ANPR footage of the car with your plate on, they will be knocking at your door instead of the criminals.

 What to do if your number plate has been stolen

 The first step you should take when you discover that your number plates have been stolen, is to report it straight away to the authorities.
 This could be the DVLA or the police (preferably both).
 By reporting, you are alerting the police to the fact that your plates could be used in criminal activity.

 The authorities will be reassuring and helpful, and advise you of the next steps to take with the legal side of things.
 Reporting the theft will also help you avoid any unwanted embarrassment / questioning if your plates are involved in a crime, as well as avoiding any fines and tickets.

 In the case where your personalised number plate is stolen, you should report it to the police and DVLA as well as applying to retain the number.
 You can do this here at the DVLA.
 You will need to provide evidence that it was stolen (if you have already told the police that your plates were stolen, then this counts as evidence as you will be provided with paperwork and a crime reference number).